The Lies of Locke Lamora: Plot

 At the meeting, Barsavi manages to circumvent a disguised Locke's magical protection, having him severely beaten and left to drown in a barrel.
 Jean and Bug save him, but they realize that the Gray King has double-crossed them; they return to their secret lair and find their wealth stolen and the Sanza twins brutally murdered.
 An intruder kills Bug and nearly Jean and Locke, who swear revenge.
 Locke goes to the Floating Grave in disguise, where Barsavi is celebrating the Gray King's supposed death.
-Suddenly two of Barsavi's trusted bodyguards, the fierce Berengias sisters, turn on him and cut down Barsavi and his two sons.
+Suddenly two of Barsavi's trusted bodyguards, the fierce Berangias sisters, turn on him and cut down Barsavi and his two sons.
 The Gray King whom Locke deduces is the brother of the Berengias twins appears, introduces himself as Capa Raza and claims Barsavi's empire as his own.

 Left without resources and needing funds to somehow strike back at Raza, Locke tries to complete the con against the Salvaras.
 Meanwhile, Jean investigates the after-dark activity of Raza's minions and realizes that the new Capa is secretly loading his newfound wealth onto a ship supposedly quarantined for plague.
 Before Jean can tell Locke, he is ambushed by the Berengias sisters.
 He manages to kill both, but is seriously wounded himself.
 The Duke's "Spider", Camorr's secret spymaster who is actually the elderly Doña Vorchenza, has learned that the Salvaras are being conned by the mysterious "Thorn of Camorr."
 She and the Salvaras lure Locke to the Duke's annual celebration, and he barely escapes.
 Returning to their hideout, Locke finds Jean incapacitated by the Bondsmage's sorcery, which relies on the use of Jean's true name.
 Locke, whose real name is not known, overpowers the Falconer and tortures him for information.
 Wary of revenge by other Bondsmages should he be killed, Jean and Locke remove his fingers and tongue so he cannot gesture or speak spells, leaving him alive but insane.